 #4.
 Painting a trees wounds is good for it.

 It’s been commonplace to paint a stump after removing a branch but it may not help.
-Trees cannot repair after damage or infection but instead, they grow a barrier that seals it from an unhealthy tissue.
+Trees cannot repair after damage or infection but instead, they grow a barrier that seals it from an unfit tissue.
 By painting it or applying anything to the surface could interfere with the trees and natural process and cause more long-term damage.

 Have more questions?
 Call us!
 We can help evaluate your tree issue and offer expert care in addressing those issues.